Back to main LIS 501 page

 |Assignment 2c Seminar Leadership & Participation (individual)||5%||10 points|

 |Discussions - Initial Posts (7)||

 |GRAND TOTAL||100%||200 points|

-For Assignments 1, 2a, 2b, 2c, and 3, late assignments will not earn full credit; ten percent (10%) will be deducted for every day (24 hours, including weekends) an assignment is late to a maximum of three days.
+Late assignments for Assignments 1, 2a, 2b, and 3 and the Discussion Summary will not earn full credit; ten percent (10%) will be deducted for every day (24 hours, including weekends) an assignment is late to a maximum of three days.
 Assignments submitted more than three days (72 hours) after the due date will not be accepted.
-Contributions to discussions in eClass must be made no later than Thursdays at 9pm MST/MDT, and will not be accepted late after that time, unless otherwise stated.
+Non-Summary contributions to discussions in eClass must be made no later than Thursdays at 9pm (MST/MDT), and will not be accepted late after that time unless otherwise stated or arranged with the instructor.
 In most cases unexpected downtime for cloud services, including Google Apps at the University of Alberta, is not an accepted excuse for a late assignment submission.
-Exceptions to this policy will be rare and given at the instructor’s discretion; if you require an extension due to constraints, emergencies, and crises that will result in you submitting an assignment late or incomplete, please e-mail the instructor as soon as possible and in advance to make those arrangements.
+Exceptions to this policy will be rare and given at the instructor’s discretion; if you require an extension due to constraints, emergencies, and crises that will result in you submitting an assignment late or incomplete, please email the instructor as soon as possible and in advance to make those arrangements.